 Palliative care and advance care planning considerations for veterans

 Impact of prior experiences

 Aspects of care are different for veterans compared to non-veteran populations.
-The Department of Health has released an exploratory analysis of barriers to palliative care and advance care planning report on veterans, which contains approaches for improving access and quality of care for this group.
+The Department of Health and Aged Care has released an exploratory analysis of barriers to palliative care and advance care planning report on veterans, which contains approaches for improving access and quality of care for this group.
 Veterans’ earlier life experiences of service and associated trauma or health concerns can present unique needs at the end of life, and add different dimensions to the support they need.
 Each veteran will have different end-of-life needs, based on factors like age during service, service branch and rank, experiences with PTSD, experiences as a prisoner of war, and involvement in combat or noncombat situations and the particular conflict they were involved in.

 Many have not told their stories, as the defence force values strength, perseverance, and courage in the face of difficulty or pain.
 Veterans may associate admitting or sharing weakness with stigma and many find accepting treatment or help at the end of life especially difficult.
 Earlier physical or psychological trauma, illnesses, pain, and other challenges may reappear towards the end of life.
 Veterans may require increased support at this time.
 They may have experienced traumatic or survivor grief due to the loss of friends and colleagues.
 Veterans with experience of substance abuse may have unique concerns about using medications (e.g. prescription opiates) due to their similarities to drugs which may have been abused.